chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/deploy.md

 In the root folder of our project, create a new directory called `.github`, then create another `workflows` directory inside of it.

 Create a new file called `chromatic.yml` like the one below.
-Make sure to replace `CHROMATIC_PROJECT_TOKEN` with your project token.

 ```yaml:title=.github/workflows/chromatic.yml
 # Workflow name